Pomax/lib-font/README.md

 ## td;dr:

-#### Node installation
+### Node installation

 Use `npm install lib-font`, after which the package can be imported using `import { Font } from "lib-font"`.

 Note that there is no legacy commonjs version of this library available.
 Node LTS 14 and above have native support for ES modules - Have a look at `babel`'s [transform-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-modules-commonjs) plugin if you really have no choice but to use commonjs.

-#### Browser "installation"
+### Browser "installation"

-As all modern browsers support ES modules, simply [download](https://github.com/Pomax/lib-font/releases/tag/v2.1.1) the code and place the `lib-font` dir in your JS asset dir, then load it in the browser using a modern module script tag in the `<head>`:
+You can either use the pre-built `lib-font.browser.js` bundle, or you can [download](https://github.com/Pomax/lib-font/releases/tag/v2.3.2) the code and unpack it into a vendor directory, then point to the `lib-font.js` file in that directory.
+Either way, remember to tell the browser that this is modern ES module code by using `type="module"` in the script tag, and be kind to your users and remember the `async` attribute, too:

 ```html
 <!doctype html>